-Hank is the immediate past President of the University of Colorado.
-He led the Daniels Fund as its President and CEO beginning July 1, 2002, and served in that role until his appointment at CU.
+Hank Brown is the immediate past President of the University of Colorado.
+He led the Daniels Fund as its President and CEO beginning July 2002, and served in that role until his appointment at CU.
 In his first two years at the Daniels Fund, he reduced overhead by 35% and shifted $2 million annually toward increased grants and scholarship funding.
-Prior to his position at the Daniels Fund, Hank served as the 11th President of the University of Northern Colorado.
+Prior to Daniels Fund, Hank served as the 11th President of the University of Northern Colorado.

 Hank served in the U.S. Navy from 1962 to 1966.
 He volunteered for duty in Vietnam, and was decorated for his combat service as a forward air controller.
 He is a proud Colorado native, and lives in Denver with his wife, Nan.
-They have three adult children, Harry, Christy, and Lori, and two grandchildren, Lilly and Hank.
+They have three adult children, Harry, Christy, and Lori, and five grandchildren.